In a perfect world, your web pages rank on the first page of Google for every keyword.

 Keyword Position Changes

 Keyword rankings are changing.
-Google experiment by changing SERP positions often.
-Semrush provides all these position changes details.
+Google experiments by changing SERP positions often.
+Semrush provides all these positions changes details.

 Click on the ‘Position Changes’ tab and click on a row to see all the details.

 Related: How to use Semrush to grow your blog

 Search engine ranking is a very crucial aspect of SEO.
 Your website’s success might depend upon search engine ranking.

 As Google owns more than 95% worldwide search share market, you should pay close attention to Google’s ranking of keywords.